 Even if your loved one created an estate plan that contains provisions for his disability or incapacity, it is important to use caution before proceeding.
 Consider taking the following steps:

 - Contact an experienced and knowledgeable attorney for guidance.

 - Review the terms of the trust pertaining to disability or incapacity.
 Some trusts may provide a clear definition of what this term means.
 For example, the trust may read that a written finding by two licensed physicians is sufficient evidence to declare the creator of the trust incapacitated.
-At that point, you can step in as successor trustee to manage and control the trust assets.
+At that point, you can step in, taking over as trustee, to manage and control the trust assets.

 - If the trust is ambiguous regarding the definition of incapacity, seek out a judicial finding.
 The court will find that incapacity exists if there is a deficit in one of the following areas: alertness and attention, information processing, thought processes, or the ability to modulate mood.
 In addition, your loved one’s ability to understand and appreciate his actions must be significantly impaired.